sun123-cmd/sun123-cmd.github.io/_pages/includes/intro.md

 You can find my CV [here](./files/EngCV.pdf).

-I'm always learning on my way, trying to improve myself and eqipping myself with the latest knowledge as the standard of Phd.
+I'm always learning on my way, trying to explore, re-serach and improve myself and eqipping myself with the latest knowledge as the standard of Phd.

 In my spare time, I like to climb mountains or go hiking, keeping my mind fresh and clear.
 A healthy mind and body are the foundation for efficient research.